 11 Brazil St.

-This is my second review on Zamalek Art Gallery's exhibitions (you could see the first one here) but out of all the exhibitions I've been to, I definitely think they've outdone themselves with this one.
+This is my second review on Zamalek Art Gallery's exhibitions (you could see the first one here) With this exhibition, I definitely think they've done a great job.
 "Sense & Sensibility" showcases the mastery of Egyptian sculptor, Nathan Doss.
 (Minya, Egypt b.1971)

 The passion Doss possesses for his work is evident and talented is an understatement when it comes to his mastery and skills.
 His style cannot be attributed to any art movement but his own, and his ambitious attitude towards his work has undeniably paved way for his originality.